ashaheer1/Project-2/README.md

 </div>

 **Figure 4.
 The Optimized Fit with new Set of Parameters**
-########################## Figure 4 Here, Minimized Fit.

 As figure 4 shows, the fit is not the most perfect fit.
-However, it is much better than the fit the paper had, improving the parameters to a much higher degree.
+However, it is much better fit than the paper had, improving the parameters to a higher degree.
 The reason for that might be that the paper only performed nonlinear regression on these values to determine the parameters.
 Therefore, using the numerical methods of odeint and the minimize function led to much better results.

 **After minimizing, these were the following parameters:**